-Life can be so crazy busy, and successfully getting to Friday often calls for a cocktail, like this low carb martini!
+Life can be so crazy busy, and successfully getting to Friday often calls for a cocktail, like this keto martini!

 There are lots of amazing low carb recipes for making low carb alcohol, but this one tastes just like a chocolatey, delicious shout for joy!
 Low carb cocktails like this one make it possible to make any event a party.